 The LifeSuite Program offers travel assistance, legal services, beneficiary financial counseling and legacy planning services and is available to all active, WRS-eligible, State of Wisconsin employees.
-You do not have to enroll in this program, it is offered free of charge.
+The program is offered free of charge and no enrollment is required.
 Beneficiary financial counseling is only available if you are enrolled in State Group Life Insurance.

 Travel Assistance is available to all active State of Wisconsin employees, spouse or domestic partner and their eligible dependents.
-Travel Assistance provides 24/7/365 travel assistance services if you are traveling 100 or more miles away from home.
-Services are available 24/7/365 and include but are not limited to medical professional locator, interpretation services, assistance in lost luggage and arranging for transport of a traveling companion.
+Travel Assistance provides 24/7/365 travel assistance services when traveling 100 or more miles away from home.
+Services include, but are not limited to, medical professional locator services, interpretation services, assistance in cases of lost luggage and arranging transportation for a traveling companion.
 For more information, visit the LifeSuite Travel website or call 1-855-516-5433 in the U.S. or Canada.
 From other locations, you can call collect to +1 (415) 484-4677.

 Legal Services are available to all State of Wisconsin employees (active or retired), along with their spouse or domestic partner and eligible dependents.
-You have access to over 22,000 attorneys nationwide for consultation on simple wills, estate planning and other legal issues.
-If you retain an attorney in the network, you receive 25% off services.
+The program provides access to over 22,000 attorneys nationwide for consultation on simple wills, estate planning and other legal issues.
+If an attorney in the network is retained, there is a 25% discount on services.
 Contact Ceridian at 1-877-849-6034 or visit the LifeWorks website (username: lfg password: resources).

 Beneficiary Financial Counseling is available to beneficiaries who receive at least $25,000 in State Group Life claim benefits.
-Counseling resources are provided by PricewaterhouseCoopsers LLP (PwC) and are designed to help your family make sound financial decisions at a difficult time.
-Your beneficiaries will receive notification of this service upon payment of a claim.
+Counseling resources are provided by PricewaterhouseCoopsers LLP (PwC) and are designed to help families make sound financial decisions at a difficult time.
+Beneficiaries will receive notification of this service upon payment of a claim.

 Legacy Planning Services are available to all State of Wisconsin employees (active or retired), along with their spouse or domestic partner and eligible dependents.
-This program provides online information designed to help individuals and families work through end-of-life issues when dealing with the loss of a loved one or planning for their own passing.
+The program provides access to online information designed to help individuals and families work through end-of-life issues when dealing with the loss of a loved one or planning for their own passing.
 These resources are available at the Legacy Planning Services website.

 Career-Related Educational Reimbursement